 Crucible of Art - Sensual Forms & Mystical Themes coalesce into Fusionism

 This group of Middle Years galleries contains some of the artist's most obscure works, created between 1951 and 1961.
 It begins with Vincent settling in Boston as his first real home, after serving five years in WWII.
 Then, through the entire 1950's, Smarkusz developed uniquely surreal and abstract varieties of figurative art we refer to as "Fusionism".

-In his early thirties, Vincent sketched compositions while working as night watchmen for Jordan Marsh & Co. in Boston During the day, he painted out of a 5th floor studio above his 4th floor apartment in Beacon Hill.
-He also attending classes at Boston's Museum School, studying alongside other aspiring Figurative Expressionists under the direction of Karl Zerbe.
+In his early thirties, Vincent sketched compositions while working as a night watchmen for Jordan Marsh & Co. in Boston.
+During the day, he painted out of a 5th floor studio above his 4th floor apartment in Beacon Hill.
+He also attended classes at Boston's Museum School, studying alongside other aspiring Figurative Expressionists under the direction of Karl Zerbe.

 Smarkusz began experimenting with Surrealist Automatism - a meditative technique used to enhance sensory acuity and creativity.
 He also began using his own dreams to capture imagery from a liminal state - which he then saved in the form of sketches for compositions.
 He enjoyed seeing where his brush would take him as the liquid media he used suggested the forms and faces that emerged.
 In this way he both meditatively and spontaneously created the strange abstract figurative imagery of Fusionism.
 Years later he would refer to some of this subject matter as "dreams and nightmares".